phalcon/documentation/docs/application-micro.md

 ```

 ## Responses

-A micro application can return many types of responses.
-Direct output, use a template engine, calculated data, view based data, JSON etc.
+A micro application can return many types of responses: direct output, use a template engine, calculated data, view-based data, JSON, etc.

-Handlers may return raw responses using plain text, [Phalcon\Http\Response][http-response] object or a custom-built component that implements the [Phalcon\Http\ResponseInterface][http-responseinterface].
+Handlers may return raw responses using plain text, [Phalcon\Http\Response][http-response] object, or a custom-built component that implements the [Phalcon\Http\ResponseInterface][http-responseinterface].

 ### Direct
 ```php